microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 process, and move those content processes easily between windows.
 However, we want to make sure that it's also possible to communicate between these processes.
-What if we want to have only a single WT instance, so that whenever Wt is run, it creates a tab in the existing window?
+What if we want to have only a single WT instance, so that whenever WT is run, it creates a tab in the existing window?
 What if you want to run a commandline in a given WT window?

 In addition to the concept of Window and Content Processes, we'll also be